Lean Manufacturing Training Course UK

 To embed and SUSTAIN PRODUCTIVITY IMPROVEMENTS.

-- TIME to receive coaching and feedback,
+- to receive expert coaching and feedback in the workplace,

 - Problem Identification